Alyssa Trocci - Faculty

 Dr. Jessica Devido - Faculty

 Jessica began dancing at the Parou Ballet Company at the age of three and continued until she graduate high school.
 She also participated in the first Nutcracker production.
 Jessica holds a BSN, a MSN as a pediatric nurse practitioner and a Pd.D. from the University of Pittsburgh.
-She is currently an assistant professor at Duquense School of Nursing.
+She is currently an associate professor at Duquense School of Nursing.
 Jessica is on the board of directors for NCRB as well as the tap instructor.

 Alex Silva - Faculty